kingdonb/link-checker-gpt/README.md

         githubToken: ${{ secrets.GITHUB_TOKEN }}
 ```

+The check is smart enough to wait for the `previewDomain` to come online, and it is also smart enough to wait for the Netlify Deploy preview build to finish before moving onto that part of the check.

-WIP - **TODO**: make this work for other consumers besides fluxcd.io - we have yet to test this on any other site.
+In the future this will work for other consumers besides fluxcd.io - we have yet to test this on any other site.
 It should work anywhere that publishes a `sitemap.xml`, (which should be pretty much every important CMS including Jekyll, Hugo, Docsy, Bartholomew, ...)
+Q: how to generalize a PR check?

 ### Step 2: Configuration